200727-java-ng-usf/Daniel_Richardson_p0/README.md

 - Create a new repository within this organization (naming convention: `firstname_lastname_p0`)

 ## Presentation
-- [ ] finalized version of application must be pushed to personal repository within this organization by the presentation date: August 26th, 2020
+- [ ] finalized version of application must be pushed to personal repository within this organization by the presentation date
 - [ ] 5 minute live demonstration of the implemented features